kanshuYokooSeiwa/universal-parquet-exporter/examples/README.md

 # Integration Examples

-This directory contains practical examples demonstrating how to use the MySQL to Parquet utility library with real database connections and data export scenarios.
+This directory contains practical examples demonstrating how to use the SQL to Parquet pandas wrapper with real database connections (MySQL and SQL Server) and data export scenarios.

 ## Prerequisites

+### For MySQL Examples

-Before running these examples, ensure you have:
+Before running MySQL examples, ensure you have:

 1. **MySQL Server**: Running locally or accessible remotely
 2. **Test Database**: Set up according to the main README.md instructions: